 In the main application window, select Existing Backups.

-Select the required image and click Restore Image.
+Select the required image and click the Restore icon.

 The next dialog gives you the opportunity to restore the image, click Next and select all defaults.Note: By default, partition(s) restore to their original locations.
 However, it is possible to restore to a different partition by using Drag and Drop.
 Simply drag the source partition to any available partition on the target disk.
 See Modifying restored partition properties